 Watch our Aviation program overview

-In this video, Dr. Suzanne Kearns answers your most frequently asked questions about Waterloo's Aviation programs.
+In this video, Drs.
+Suzanne Kearns and Ian McKenzie answer your most frequently asked questions about Waterloo's Aviation programs.

 Review our list of FAQs below or get in touch with a recruitment coordinator.